axilis/typescript-fullstack/README.md

-create a .env file in the project root where you will keep the environment variables.
+Create a .env file in the project root where you will keep the environment variables.
 Using the environment variables is based on the dotenv package, whose details can be found here: https://github.com/motdotla/dotenv

 Example `.env`